0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

     - Runs BEFORE the package is published
     - Runs on local `npm install` without any arguments
     - Run AFTER `prepublish`, but BEFORE `prepublishOnly`
-    - NOTE: If a package being installed through git contains a `prepare` script, its `dependencies` and `devDependencies` will be installed, and the prepare script will be run, before the package is packaged and installed
+    - NOTE: If a package being installed through git contains a `prepare` script, its `dependencies` and `devDependencies` will be installed, and the prepare script will be run before the package is packaged and installed
     - As of `npm@7` these scripts run in the background.
 To see the output, run with: `--foreground-scripts`
 - `prepublish` ([DEPRECATED](https://docs.npmjs.com/cli/v7/using-npm/scripts#prepare-and-prepublish))
     - Does not run during `npm publish`, but does run during `npm ci` and `npm install`
 - `prepublishOnly`
     - Runs BEFORE the package is prepared and packed, ONLY on `npm publish`
 - `prepack`
-    - Runs BEFORE a tarball is packed (on `npm pack`, `npm publish`, and when installing a git dependencies)
+    - Runs BEFORE a tarball is packed (on `npm pack`, `npm publish`, and when installing git dependencies)
-    - NOTE: `npm run pack` is NOT the same as `npm pack`. `npm run pack` is an arbitrary user defined script name, where as, `npm pack` is a CLI defined command
+    - NOTE: `npm run pack` is NOT the same as `npm pack`. `npm run pack` is an arbitrary user-defined script name, whereas, `npm pack` is a CLI-defined command
 - `postpack`
     - Runs AFTER the tarball has been generated but before it is moved to its final destination (if at all, publish does not save the tarball locally)